LiveTL/roboco/README.md

 `channelm`(contributor): set blacklisted channels with mentions

-`clip`: send request to clip video
+`clip`(regular, clipper, contributor, donator, booster, sponsor): send request to clip video

 `forcopy`: get role ids that are able to ping, for copying into set